lshepard24/genericMoviedb/README.md

-# the generic movie database
+# GMdb : The Generic Movie Database

+## Overview
+A very generic movie database!
+View upcoming and top-rated movies, and search for movies by title.

 ## installation
+To install the app:
-npm install or yarn add to install dependencies, then run npm start to run the app on browser (port 3000).
+npm install/yarn add to install dependencies.
+The app will run on port 3000 by default.

 ## fix
-The searchbar container must mount before search renders movie results ... refactor!
-Also, maybe add another component for error.
+Make movie posters clickable, so users can view more info for specific movie.